flekschas/base16-jupyter-notebook/README.md

 ## Installation

-To use these styles, you'll need to place the style sheet of your choice in the static folder for your ipython profile.
-If you don't have a custom profile, run:

-`ipython profile create <profile-name>`

-To locate the directory of your profile, do:

-`ipython locate profile <profile-name>`

-Your style sheet will need to be named `custom.css` and placed in the `/static/custom` directory of your profile.
+Your style sheet will need to be named `custom.css` and placed in the `~.jupyter/custom/`.
 So you might grab the `ocean-dark` theme like so:

 ```sh
 wget -O `ipython locate profile <profile-name>`/static/custom/custom.css